Asian Institute of Management

-The Asian Institute of Management (AIM) is an international management school and research institution.
-It is one of the few business schools in Asia to be internationally accredited with the Association to Advance Collegiate Schools of Business (AACSB).
-It was established in partnership with Harvard Business School and uses the Harvard Business School case study teaching methodology.
-Prof Stephen Fuller of the Harvard Business School was its first president, to be succeeded by another professor from Harvard.
-It was described by Asiaweek magazine (a Time Inc. publication) as the best in the Asia-Pacific region in terms of executive education.
+The Asian Institute of Management (AIM) is a management school and research institution located in Makati in The Philippines.
+Established in partnership with Harvard Business School, in 1968, it is one of the few business schools in Asia to be internationally accredited with the Association to Advance Collegiate Schools of Business (AACSB).
+Prof Stephen H. Fuller of the Harvard Business School was its first president.
+It was described by Asiaweek magazine as the best in the Asia-Pacific region in terms of executive education.

 History

-The institute was established in 1968 in partnership with Ateneo de Manila University, De La Salle University, Harvard Business School, the Ford Foundation, and visionaries of the Asian academic and business communities.
-It is located in Makati, Metro Manila, Philippines.
+The institute was established in 1968 in partnership with Ateneo de Manila University, De La Salle University, University of the Philippines, Harvard Business School, the Ford Foundation, and visionaries of the Asian academic and business communities.
+Its campus, known as the Joseph R. McMicking Campus (after the former CEO of Ayala Corporation), is located in Makati, Metro Manila, Philippines.
 AIM has a local board of trustees and an international board of governors.

-Organization and administration
+Organization and Administration

 AIM is a member of the following associations: